ErayEroglu/rag-chatbot/README.md

 ### Prerequisites

-* npm or yarn to install dependencies
+* npm or yarn for installing dependencies
 * Upstash and OpenAI API keys

 ### Installation